XNBlank/RetaBot/README.md

 * dice/d - Roll a 6-sided die x number of times. (!dice x)
 * help - Displays a help dialogue
 * commands - sends user a command list
+* trivia - Start/Stop a trivia game with x amount of questions (!trivia x / !trivia end).

 Retabot will also automatically parse any links posted in a chatroom.
 If you wish to not have your link parsed, type in 'dnp' anywhere within the same message.
 (Make sure there is a space between the link and 'dnp'.)